Local councils - frequently asked questions

 As the road manager, council may determine a route assessment is required for consideration of the access application.
 A fee for completing a route assessment may be charged.
 The council is not required to process the application or carry out the route assessment until such time as the applicant has paid the route assessment fee.
 The applicant has 28 days to pay the route assessment fee and may ask for an extension of time to pay.

 If the applicant does not pay the route assessment fee within 28 days, the application is treated as having been withdrawn and no further action is required by the road manager.
 Examples of route assessments which would attract a fee include those which include an independent bridge or pavement assessment.
-Councils may chose to continue using the Roads and Maritime published Freight Route Investigation Levels when considering applications as well as route assessments.
+Councils may chose to continue using the Transport for NSW published Freight Route Investigation Levels when considering applications as well as route assessments.

-The delegation only allows councils and Roads and Maritime to issue permits for journeys within NSW.
+The delegation only allows councils and Transport for NSW to issue permits for journeys within NSW.
 Interstate journeys, as well as Class 2 vehicles (for example PBS, road trains and B Doubles), are still managed by the NHVR.
 Councils are required to respond as road managers to access requests they receive from the NHVR for interstate journeys.
 Information on how to respond to access requests from the NHVR is available on the NHVR website.